Bathypterois dubius: Common name

-The name "snoutlet crotchfeeler" was coined by D. E. McAllister in his 1990 book A List of the Fishes of Canada, being one of many common names he conceived in the book (French: cran-tactile à muselet).
-These common names were subsequently used in the Encyclopedia of Canadian Fishes by Brian W. Coad.
-In a review of Coad's book, Erling Holm remarked that many of the names coined by Mcallister differed significantly from the standard set by Robins et. al., deemed widely accepted, and promoted by the Committee on Names of Fishes.
-For the names of deep-sea fish, which are unlikely to have day-to-day use, Holm deemed the names "unnecessarily complex, easily misspelled, or downright silly"; specifically for "snoutlet crotchfeeler", he thought the name "violates the tenets of good taste".
+The common name "Snoutlet crotchfeeler" was coined by D. E. McAllister in his 1990 book, A List of the Fishes of Canada.
+McAllister created common names for deep-sea fish, which are unlikely to have day-to-day use, and they subsequently appeared in Encyclopedia of Canadian Fishes (1995) by Brian W. Coad.
+In a review of Coad's book, Erling Holm criticized some of the deep-sea fish names coined by McAllister, like canopener smoothdream and doormat parkinglotfish, as "unnecessarily complex, easily misspelled, or downright silly" — and wrote that snoutlet crotchfeeler "violates the tenets of good taste".
+Holm noted that many of the names coined by McAllister did not meet the criteria set by the Committee on Names of Fish.